elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added grafana dashboard for cluster-api management
 - Alerts for CoreDNS and Node-local-dns
 - Added RBAC for admin users to view events and logs
+- Possibility to add custom config for node-local-dns

 ### Changed